canada-ca/Open_First_Whitepaper/en/6_Open_Culture.md

 - Increase the ease of interconnected services with provinces territories, municipalities, and other governments
 - Implement an ecosystem that enables open procurement practices which will spur growth and innovation.

-The Government of Canada is the country's largest employer.
+The GC is the country's largest employer.
 Adopting an Open First approach will have huge benefits.
 Canada can lead in more innovative, inclusive, and agile government.

 ### Open Organization